Sarkari Yojana

 What are the benefits of a Soil Health Card?

 • The soil monitoring is done by the respective authorities on a daily basis, and a report will be provided after every three years.
-It keeps farmers tension-free even if the soil nature changes because of different factors, and they will be up-to-date about their soil health.
+It keeps farmers tension-free even if the soil nature changes because of different factors, and they will be up to date about their soil health.

-• Farmers will receive a complete soil health record through the SHC scheme and can learn about soil management methods.
+• Farmers will receive a complete soil health record through the SHC scheme and learn about soil management methods.
 It will help them plan the future of their crops and land accordingly.

 • Unlike other schemes, where a person carrying out the study of a specific farmer gets changed, the Soil Health Card Scheme ensures the same person carries out the soil analysis for a particular farmer.
 It further enhances this scheme’s effectiveness.